Have questions? Here are the answers to some questions we hear often.

 Do you offer rattlesnake avoidance training?

 We do!
-Our rattlesnake avoidance clinic on May 14 and 15, 2016 went exceedingly well.
-Over 115 dogs were trained and we were very impressed with High On Kennels’ training, timing, and caring.
+The rattlesnake avoidance clinic for 2018 has been scheduled for May 18, 19, and 20.
+The clinic went exceedingly well in 2016 and 2017.
+Over 225 dogs were trained and we were very impressed with High On Kennels’ training, timing, and caring.
 Most importantly, dogs who had been trained by High On Kennels in the past and came back for a refresher had a very good rate of remembering that snakes are not to be played with.
-Next Spring, we’ll be seeing if they can come back and do it again in 2017.

 I have a cat, can I bring it to class?